tommardh/jasmine-approve.js/README.md

-jasmine-approve.js 0.0.1
+jasmine-approve.js
 ==================

-This is a rough approval testing implementation for jasmine in the browser.
+This is a rough approval testing implementation for jasmine ment to run in the browser.
 I like the approval testing approach a lot and when I started writing JavaScript i constantly wanted to assert json structures in my tests but i found no easy way to do approval testing style tests in the browser.
 So this is my first go at solving this.

 this solution needs a http server to serve files to the browser I use